johanlahuisman/turku-autumn-school-R-workshop-2022/README.md

 ### Instruction videos

 In addition to installing R, there are two instruction videos on Moodle we ask you to watch.
 One of them is an introduction to R Markdown, showing you how to use it to structure your text.
 The other is an introduction to some of the concepts in programming -- such as variables, data types and structures -- and how these work in R. This is meant to get everyone familiar with the basics that we will use in the workshop itself.
+Each video comes with an accompanying R Markdown file, which you can find in the *Pre-Workshop Files* folder.

 ## Schedule